Lily Allen: Influences and musical style

 Allen's early released songs saw her singing against retro productions.
 Her songs also featured other elements, such as the ska influence on second single, "LDN".
 She was also noted for her liberal use of crude words in her lyrics.
 Allen has said she cringes now when listening to tracks from Alright, Still, as it reminds her that she was a "sort of over-excitable teenager who desperately wanted attention" when she wrote it.
 Wanting to move on from the retro sound that many other artists had adapted since her debut, Allen ventured in a new direction sonically and lyrically in her second studio album, It's Not Me, It's You.
 "The Fear", the first single from the album, is an electro-pop track denouncing consumerism.
 Her new musical direction and willingness to write lyrics that tackled less-common subjects were lauded by some critics.

 Allen's song "Who'd Have Known" was sampled in T-Pain's single "5 O'Clock" because of her accent.

 Joe Strummer, a close friend of Allen's father Keith, played mixtapes of Brazilian music and Jamaican reggae and ska when she was young.
 Allen stated that she had "always been into very black music" such as ska, reggae, and hip hop music.
 Since she did not know how to rap, she chose to use reggae as a point of reference when making Alright, Still.
 The album's music blends ska and reggae with pop melodies.
 Allen's melodies are influenced by the jazz improvisation techniques of American singers Blossom Dearie and Ella Fitzgerald.
 The album's beats are influenced by various genres such as jazz and grime.
-Singers Lady Gaga, Tegan and Sara, Bridgit Mendler, Jullie, Olivia Rodrigo, and Victoria Justice have each been influenced by Allen.
+Singers Lady Gaga, Tegan and Sara, Bridgit Mendler, Jullie, Olivia Rodrigo, Victoria Justice, PinkPantheress, and Charli XCX have each been influenced by Allen.

 Acting career

 Stage

 In June 2021, Allen announced that she would be playing the lead role of Jenny in the West End play 2:22 A Ghost Story at the Noël Coward Theatre from 3 August 2021.
 The play, directed by Matthew Dunster and written by Danny Robins saw Allen debut in August 2021.
 Reviewing the play for The Independent, Annabel Nugent wrote, "Allen is superb as Jenny.
 Exhaustion thrums a fraction below her palpable fear – just visible enough in her performance to have you questioning Jenny's version of events".
 In 2022, she received a Laurence Olivier Award nomination for Best Actress, and also won a WhatsOnStage Award for her performance.

 In 2023, Allen starred as Katurian in a revival of Martin McDonagh's play The Pillowman at the Duke of York's Theatre, London opposite Steve Pemberton, Paul Kaye and Matthew Tennyson.
 It was directed by Matthew Dunster who also directed 2:22 A Ghost Story.
-In July 2025, Allen will star as Hedda Gabler in Hedda, a new re-imagining of Henrik Ibsen's play adapted and directed by Matthew Dunster for the Ustinov Studio, Bath, Somerset.
+In July and August 2025, Allen starred as Hedda Gabler in Hedda, a new re-imagining of Henrik Ibsen's play adapted and directed by Matthew Dunster for the Ustinov Studio, Bath, Somerset.